NewburghCat/Mobile-Data-Classification/README.md

 They want to find out if some relationship exist between features of a mobile phone(eg:- RAM,Internal Memory etc) and its selling price.

 ## Methods

 - The dataset used for model building contained 2000 rows of 21 columns.

 - The methods used are data cleaning, visualization graphs, preprocessing, imputing(simple imputer), and various classification methods in python.
 Specifically logistic regression, K-Nearest neighbors, Feature engineering(PCA) and Confusion metrics

+## Data Library

+1. ID: ID Number of Customers.

+2. Battery Power: Total energy a battery can store in one time measured in mAh.

+3. Blue: Has bluetooth or not.

+4. Clock Speed: Speed at which microprocessor executes instructions.

+5. Dual Sim: Has dual sim support or not.

+6. FC: Front Camera mega pixels

+7. Four_G: Has 4G or not

+8. Int Memory: Internal Memory in Gigabytes

+9. M_DEP: Mobile Depth in CM

+10. Mobile WT: Weight of mobile phone

+11. N_Cores: Number of cores of processor

+12. PC: Primary Camera mega pixels

+13. PX_Height: Pixel Resolution Height

+14. PX_Width: Pixel Resolution Width

+15. RAM: Random Access Memory in Megabytes

+16. SC_H: Screen Height of mobile in CM

+17. SC_W: Screen Width of mobile in CM

+18. Talk_Time: Longest time that a single battery charge will last when you are

+19. Three_G: Has 3G or not

+20. Wifi: Has wifi or not

+21. Price Range

 ## Results